 The ATIP Office is comprised of two permanent full-time Officers and one senior Officer on assignment from another department of the Board.
 The Executive Support Advisor oversees this team.
-In addition, the Board hired a contractor to assist part-time in the processing of ATIP requests.
-Taking into account the contractor and the Executive Support Advisor who both work part-time on Access to Information, there are currently 4 full-time equivalents (FTEs) in the Board's ATIP Office.
+In addition, the Board hired a contractor to assist with the development of the Board's Privacy Management Framework.
+Taking into account this contractor, the delegated authority and the Executive Support Advisor who worked part-time on Access to Information and Privacy, there were 4 full-time equivalents (FTEs) in the Board's ATIP Office during the reporting period.